 Ringo joined my household as a 5-year-old retired show dog.
 He and Terra instantly bonded, and we got to work teaching him the most basic of basics.
 He had some mild separation distress that needed to be managed and treated, potty training to solidify, as well as starting from scratch with all his general obedience (serious bike/squirrel chaser with no impulse control).
 He had a rock-solid temperament and he could stack beautifully for a judge, but that was about it!
 Now, he is my coworker at Port Chester Obedience Training Club, where he demos any and all skills, helps shy dogs come out of their shells, and entertains with his great sense of humor.
 He also regularly demos freestyle at many public events in NYC, Westchester, and Greenwich.
-He has earned his Novice Freestyle Title through MDSA and his Musical Freestyle Entry title from RFE.
-Recently he earned his Novice title in Rally-FrEe, so we are onward and upward to focusing on earning his Intermediate Rally FrEe and a Novice Freestyle Title through RFE.
+We are focusing on earning his Intermediate Rally FrEe and a Champion Freestyle Title through RFE.

 Mel -- Half Lab.
 Half Beagle.
 All Heart.